galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >        ...
 >    ```
 >
-> 4. Open your group variables file and we'll add some variables for supervisor.
-Supervisor communicates over a unix or tcp socket; we will use the unix socket without password authentication, instead of using user/group authentication.
-We will thus need to set a couple of variables to allow our Galaxy user to access this.
-Additionally, we need to inform `galaxyproject.galaxy` what the name of our new handler is.
-Add the following to the bottom of your group variables file:
+> 4. Run the playbook
 >
->    ```yaml
->    supervisor_socket_user: galaxy
->    supervisor_socket_chown: galaxy
->    galaxy_restart_handler_name: Restart Galaxy
->    ```
->
-> 5. Run the playbook
->
-> 6. Log in and check the status with `supervisorctl status` (remember to change to the Galaxy user)
+> 5. Log in and check the status with `supervisorctl status` (remember to change to the Galaxy user)
 >
 >    > ### {% icon question %} Question
 >    >